alaffin12/stackedit/0. Basics/Boons.md

 * **Hellfire Counter.** Once per short rest, when a creature within 5 feet of you misses you with a melee attack, you can use your reaction to unleash a hellfire-infused counterattack.
 The attacker takes 3d6 fire damage, and must succeed on a Dexterity saving throw (DC = 8 + your Intelligence modifier + your proficiency bonus) or be blinded by searing infernal light until the end of their next turn.

 ### *Jane (Name Unknown)*
 *You no longer server the divine through ritual.
-The woman of the cloth that you once were - the woman that stumbled across the field of battle and learned the true price of war - is long gone, as are the trappings of the spirit
+The woman of the cloth that you once were - the woman that stumbled across the field of battle and learned the true price of war - is long gone, as are the trappings of holiness.
+You still serve a higher power, but you do it on your own terms.
+Your healing is not soft - it sears wounds like fire cutting through shadow.
+When you choose to heal, your enemies feel it.*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUxMzQ5ODQzMCwxMTg3NjIyMjYwLDU5Nj
+eyJoaXN0b3J5IjpbLTE4OTIxNTM5NjYsMTE4NzYyMjI2MCw1OT
-Q4NzkzMSwtMTY3Mzg3ODUxNV19
+Y0ODc5MzEsLTE2NzM4Nzg1MTVdfQ==
 -->